Fletcher Allen, a Vermont university hospital and medical center, serves all of

 It is not always clear how a person becomes infected with hepatitis C. But it is estimated that:1

-- At least 3 out of 4 people (75%) who get hepatitis C are those who have been repeatedly exposed to infected blood.
-These include injection drug users, people with hemophilia who were treated with blood clotting factors before 1987, and people who received blood transfusions before 1992.
+- Most people who get hepatitis C have been repeatedly exposed to infected blood.
+People at high risk include injection drug users, people who have dialysis regularly, people with hemophilia who were treated with blood clotting factors before 1987, and people who received blood transfusions before 1992.

-- Between 10% and 20% of people who have received hemodialysis for kidney problems are infected with hepatitis C.
+- Between 10 and 20 out of 100 people who have received hemodialysis for kidney problems are infected with hepatitis C.

-- About 1% of people, such as health care workers, become infected through accidental exposure to infected blood.
+- About 1 out of 100 people, such as health care workers, become infected through accidental exposure to infected blood.

 - O'Leary JG, Davis GL (2010).
 Hepatitis C. In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 9th ed., vol. 2, pp. 1313–1335.
 Philadelphia: Saunders Elsevier.